ASTex-ICube/semiproctex/README.md

  #### ex: Texture synthesis comparisons

- BDD of 138 textures (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...) processed by 11 different texture synthesis methods.
+ Database of 138 textures (cells, cracks, dots, lines, scratches, waves, networks, tilings, etc...) processed by 11 different texture synthesis methods.
 In these experiments, input textures are synthesized 2 times larger.
 Note: this is not a limit of our method, but due to some deep learning methods this already required between 1 and 2 months of computation even with GPUs...

  ![semiproctex](Images/texture_synthesis_comparisons_header.png)